ubala/aribaweb/README.txt

 INTENDED AUDIENCE
     Presently documentation and tutorials are limited.
 This situation will be remedied soon.
-Until then, if you don't already know how to use AribaWeb, you may get discouraged if you don't have access to an experienced AW user.
+Until then, make sure to check out the online tutorials (search vimeo.com for "aribaweb") and step through the bundled examples.

-Version 0.8.3 (BETA)
+Version 5.0b6 (BETA)
     Although most of the libraries in this distribution has been incorporated in a variety of Ariba commercial application releases over as many as 9 years, this is its first release in OpenSource form and there are, therefore, likely issues that will arise from its use in non-Ariba contexts.
-Also, the documentation is not ready for release and the samples are limited.
+Also, the documentation is not ready for release and the metaui (and especially metaui-jpa) layers are new.
 As such, we're calling it beta for the time being...
 (That said, the majority of aribaweb and widgets APIs are likely to be very stable from here foreward)

 LEARNING MORE
     See docs/Tutorial/Getting_Started.html for more information!